apache/trafficserver/doc/developer-guide/testing/blackbox-testing.en.rst

 ::

-    gold_tests/ - contains all the TSQA v4 based tests that run on the Reusable Gold Testing System (AuTest) tools/ - contains programs used to help with testing.
+    gold_tests/ - contains all the tests that run on the Reusable Gold Testing System (AuTest) tools/ - contains programs used to help with testing.

 Scripts